 So many decisions we make in our everyday lives have a major impact on the planet.
 The average American produces about 4.4 pounds of trash per day.
-Learn how you can make small changes that are eco-friendly and will have a lasting effect on the environment.
+Explore our tips for ways you can make small changes that are eco-friendly and will have a lasting effect on the environment.